Skip to content

 # Create a named volume

-docker volume create app-data
+docker volume create db-data

-# Use it in a container
+# Attach it to a container

-docker run -d -p 8080:5000 -v app-data:/app/data --name my-flask flask-app
+docker run -d -v db-data:/var/lib/postgresql/data postgres:16-alpine

 # List volumes